-The Citizen Uniform shall consist of respectable pants (slacks or shorts), closed toed shoes, the Boys State T shirt tucked in the pants and the name tag displayed on the Boys State T shirt on the right chest above the logo on the shirt and below the shoulder (via lanyard or in the white area of the shirt).
+The Citizen Uniform shall consist of respectable pants (slacks or shorts), closed toed shoes, the Boys State T-shirt tucked in the pants and the name tag displayed on the Boys State T-shirt on the right chest above the logo on the shirt and below the shoulder.
 No type of head cover shall be worn, except for religious purposes.
-The Citizen Uniform, for the Formal Review, will consist of navy blue slacks or shorts, as announced by Senior Staff, the Boys State T shirt, name tag and dark closed toed shoes.
+The Citizen Uniform, for the Formal Review, will consist of navy blue slacks or shorts, as announced by Senior Staff, the Boys State T-shirt, and dark closed toed shoes.
 No non-prescription glasses and no sunglasses will be worn during the Formal Review.
-Name tags will not be worn during the Formal Review and should be secured in a Citizen's pant's pocket and worn after the Formal Review concludes.
-The Citizen Uniform is required to be worn at all times except during scheduled athletics and after the evening assembly until Reveille.
-All Citizens must have in their possession at all times their name tag and make it available for inspection by any Staff member upon request.
+Name tags will not be worn during the Formal Review and should be secured in a Citizen's pants pocket and worn when the Formal Review concludes.
+The Citizen Uniform is required to be worn at all times; the white Boys State T-shirt may be worn during athletics only.
+All Citizens must have in their possession at all times their name tag, and make it available for inspection by any Staff member upon request.